Pharmacy Residency (VA - Fort Meade, SD - VA Black Hills Health Care System)

 Dr. Sarvis received her Doctor of Pharmacy degree from South Dakota State University in 2007.
 She completed a PGY-1 pharmacy residency with the University of Wyoming and the Community Health Center of Central Wyoming in Casper, WY.
 Dr. Sarvis has worked at the VA Black Hills Health Care System since 2009.
 She currently precepts the Residency Project rotation and serves as a member of the Residency Advisory Committee.

-Dr. Strain received his Doctor of Pharmacy degree from South Dakota State University in 2017.
-Shortly after graduation, he started working at the VA Black Hills Health Care System.
-He works primarily in the areas of outpatient, anticoagulation, inpatient, and internal medicine.
-He precepts the Practice Coverage rotation.
+Dr. Hutchison received her Doctor of Pharmacy degree from South Dakota State University in 2021.
+She completed her PGY-1 pharmacy residency at the VA Black Hills Health Care System.
+She currently works in pain management, substance use disorders, and mental health.
+She precepts the Pain Management rotation for the residency program.

 Current Residents

-Dr. Berg is originally from Bismarck, ND.
-She attended pharmacy school at North Dakota State University and graduated in 2023.
-Her current pharmacy practice interests include ambulatory care, diabetes management and anticoagulation.
-She enjoys spending time with family and friends, playing board games, hiking, and winter sports.
+Dr. Campbell was born and raised in Rock Springs, WY, recently relocated to Douglas, WY.
+She attended pharmacy school at the University of Wyoming and graduated in 2024.
+Her current pharmacy practice interests include ambulatory care, chronic disease state management and oncology.
+She enjoys being outside fly fishing, hiking, hunting, shooting her bow, and spending time with family and friends.

 Benefits and Practice Coverage